By Theressa Malone

 1. Trust, In Love - Anna Domino The bass in this song just drives big sexy circles around everything lucky enough to sit in your line of vision.
 And I'm a sucker for Anna's sweet-heart singing.
 I played this song in early march, taking the half empty train to work, not knowing it would be my last day.
 I avoided touching my face but was blissfully unaware that I didn't have American health insurance.
 "Trust in love indeed" I thought to myself, looking at mount Tam, the golden gate, my beloved Oakland closing in.

 2. Happy In My Garden - Antena More sweet singing, but it's like Antena really live on a different planet.
 What a funny trick to play this during COVID-19.
 I put this on loudly in the café, I did feel happy in my garden until someone coughed near me.
 I felt happy in my garden of high quality ceramo-ware.
-I planted my oat milk flowers in the bowl-like mugs of my sickly customers.
+I planted my oat milk flowers in my mugs.

 3. A Cochabamba Me Voy - Victor Jara One of his cuter, funnier, and real revolutionary songs.
 Victor Jara is my idol, if you don't know what happened, you can look it up now and listen to El Derecho de Vivir en Paz :(